puntorigen/pr-rules/README.md

-# pr-rules
+# PR-rules
-Github Action for checking a given PR against a markdown file with checklist rules written in natural language (they can be written on any language).
+Github Action for checking a given PR against a markdown file with checklist rules written in natural language.
+It uses a team of experts to assest and validate your repo rules.

 # Requirements
 - OpenAI API Key